jonathonglee/MIS561-DataVisualizationPortfolio/README.md

-# MIS561-Data-Visualization-Portfolio
+# MIS561-Data Visualization Portfolio
-Portfolio of projects from my Data Visualization course
+Portfolio of projects from my Data Visualization course.
+This will include the completion of assignments in Excel, Tableau, PowerBi through DataCamp, Adobe Express, and various AI tools.